Dificid (Fidaxomicin)

 Drug Class

-macrocyclic antibiotic
+macrocyclic antibiotics

 Used For

-Clostridium difficile infections of the colon
+treating Clostridium difficile infections in the colon

 How Taken